bcirh/hyl-candidate-test/README.md

 ## Notes and Tips
 * export ANSIBLE_HOST_KEY_CHECKING=False
 * consul_server_ips Ansible variable will look for server group named **consul_server** in inventory file to fill proper IPs for retry_join stanza in Consul configuration
 * This code example is heavily reliant on duckdns.org for dynamic dns features.
 If duckdns is not working this code example will not work.
 Since duckdns.org is free service **you get what you paid for**.
-It's dns meme goes here.
+"It's dns", meme goes here.
 * Environment is ephemeral